 Physical strength.
 EMTs and paramedics need to be physically fit.
 Their job requires a lot of bending, lifting, and kneeling.

 Problem-solving skills.
-EMTs and paramedics need strong problem-solving skills.
-They must evaluate patients’ symptoms and administer the appropriate treatments.
+EMTs and paramedics must evaluate patients’ symptoms and administer appropriate treatments.

 Speaking skills.
-EMTs and paramedics need to be able to comfort and explain procedures to the patient, give orders, and relay information to others.
+EMTs and paramedics need to clearly explain procedures to patients, give orders, and relay information to others.